When you think of the Pacific Islands, you most likely think of Hawaii, Fiji or Bora Bora first before Samoa, Tonga or Vanuatu.

 We spent the majority of our time at Lalomanu, as we were staying at Taufua Beach Fales, located right on the beach.

-This meant that when the government closed down for two days due to the measles epidemic*, and nobody was allowed to travel on the roads, we spent our time sipping cocktails, swimming and sunbathing.
+This meant that when the government closed down for two days due to the measles outbreak*, and nobody was allowed to travel on the roads, we spent our time sipping cocktails, swimming and sunbathing.

 There are definitely worse places to be stuck than on a paradise beach!